johnulmer/Project-Ideas/README.md

 # Final Project Details - Wellness Event Site

 ## Personal Goals for Final Project:
-* I am interested in integration, so I would like to compose a site or application from code that the team writes as well as including functionality from external sources.
+* I am interested in **integration**, so I would like to compose a site or application from code that the team writes as well as including functionality from external sources.
 Fitbit and Facebook integrations would demonstrate receiving / utilizing data and pushing data out to an external system.
 * I am extremely interested in big data - spotting trends, finding answers analytics.
 From my prior work in